0.02

 LokaliseRails

-This gem provides Lokalise integration for Ruby on Rails and allows to exchange translation files easily.
-It relies on lokalise_manager which perform the actual import/export and can be used to run this task in any Ruby script.
+This gem provides Lokalise integration for Ruby on Rails and allows you to exchange translation files easily.
+It relies on lokalise_manager which performs the actual import/export and can be used to run these tasks in any Ruby script.

 If you would like to know how this gem was built, check out the "How to create a Ruby gem" series at Lokalise blog.